Magma-Devs/external-dns-gcp-geo/README.md

 - Read-only root filesystem
 - Follows principle of least privilege for GCP permissions
 - Uses Workload Identity when possible

+## Dependencies

+The application uses the following key Python packages:

+- `kubernetes>=29.0.0`: For Kubernetes API access and watching ingresses
+- `google-cloud-dns>=0.34.0`: For initial DNS zone validation
+- `google-auth>=2.0.0`: For GCP authentication and token management
+- `requests>=2.25.0`: For direct REST API calls to Cloud DNS

+See `requirements.txt` for complete dependency list.

 ## Related Projects